geosolutions-it/MapStore2/docs/developer-guide/extensions.md

 ### Testing your extension

-The extension source code has to be stored *INSIDE* the MapStore source code tree.
-We suggest to modify the sample app in the `build/extensions` folder.
 Edit the `plugins/SampleExtension.jsx` file to create your own extension (and add any additional files you may need).

 To run the sample app (with your extension) in developer mode, use the following command: